Competitive Pricing Intelligence

 Tested.
 Measured.
 Documented.

-Every metric is ITP-measured.
-The Competitive Pricing Intelligence monitors competitor pricing moves weekly — researching each competitor individually with web_search, then synthesizing cross-competitor strategy with Opus 4.6 at $0.83/run for 20 competitors.
+Every metric is Independent Test Protocol (ITP)-measured.
+The Competitive Pricing Intelligence monitors competitor pricing moves weekly — researching each competitor individually with web_search, then synthesizing cross-competitor strategy with the primary reasoning model at $0.83/run for 20 competitors.

 Agent Architecture